 A dawn raid refers to the sudden sweeping purchase by a potential acquirer of a substantial number of a target company’s shares the moment the market opens (“dawn”).
-A dawn raid is enacted by the shareholders from a company that is attempting to take over the target company.
-It is usually viewed as one method to effect a hostile takeover.
+A dawn raid is typically undertaken by a potential acquiring company in the context of a hostile takeover attempt.

-A takeover is fairly common in the business world.
-A company – usually because of financial distress or because the board of directors determine it’s appropriate – merges with or is acquired by another corporation.
-In the case of a normal takeover, the board of directors or representatives of the target company meet with the representatives of the acquiring company and establish and agree upon the merger/takeover terms.
+Takeovers, whether friendly or hostile, are fairly common in the business world.
+The target company merges with or is acquired by another corporation.
+In the case of a friendly takeover, the board of directors or representatives of the target company meet with the representatives of the acquiring company and establish and agree upon the merger/takeover terms.

-In the event that the board of directors or management team of the target company is not agreeable to a merger, the acquiring company may resort to a hostile takeover.
-It means that the targeted company’s board or management team will not agree to the terms proposed by the acquiring company.
+However, if the board of directors or management team of the target company is not agreeable to a merger, the acquiring company may resort to a hostile takeover.

-A company can facilitate a hostile takeover a number of ways, including a Godfather offer – where the acquiring company offers the target’s company shareholders a hugely favorable deal, a price well above current market value, in return for them selling their shares to the acquirer.
+A company can facilitate a hostile takeover in a number of ways, such as using a Godfather offer: the acquiring company offers the target company’s shareholders a hugely favorable deal, a price well above current market value, in return for them selling their shares to the acquirer.
 A dawn raid is another commonly-used takeover strategy.

 Example of a Dawn Raid

 In most cases, a company will make an attempt to acquire a targeted company through amenable avenues.
 However, if such attempts don’t work, a dawn raid is one viable option for obtaining control of the target firm.

-For example, let’s assume that Company A is trading at $8 per share.
-Company B wants to take over Company A, for whatever reason (usually because they see that Company A is undervalued and is liable to increase in value in a significant way).
-The moment that the market opens in the morning – dawn – Company B will purchase a massive amount of Company A’s outstanding shares – ideally at least 51%, which will give Company B a controlling interest in the company – in order to acquire it.
+For example, let’s assume that Company B wants to take over Company A, for whatever reason (usually because they see that Company A offers some value or advantage that Company B can use to increase revenues and profitability).
+The moment that the market opens in the morning – dawn – Company B attempts to purchase a massive amount of Company A’s outstanding shares – ideally at least 51%, which will give Company B a controlling interest in Company A.

 Dawn Raids as a First Step

 In reality, a dawn raid is often not sufficient to grant the acquiring company a 51% or greater controlling interest in the target company.
-In most examples of dawn raids, the acquiring company makes a purchase large enough to give them a significant minority interest in the target company.
-It will then gradually move from there to the point of successfully taking over the target.
-The acquirer may accomplish its ultimate objective through more share purchases or simply coming to agreeable terms with the target company to buy out the owners of the target firm.
+In most instances, the acquiring company makes a purchase large enough to give them a significant minority interest in the target company.
+It can then gradually move from there to the point of obtaining a majority, controlling interest in the target.
+The acquirer may accomplish its ultimate objective through more share purchases, or simply by coming to agreeable terms to buy out the owners of the target firm.
 The target can negotiate more favorable terms if it undertakes negotiations while the acquirer has less than a controlling interest.